 Harbor africa 2026

-The Africa Leadership Exchange 2026 is an executive mission to Rwanda and Ghana, where governance meets opportunity, and Africa's definitive advantages in talent, capability, and capacity become your competitive edge.
+Harbor Africa 2026 is an executive mission to Rwanda and Ghana, where governance meets opportunity, and Africa's definitive advantages in talent, capability, and capacity become your competitive edge.

 Ways to support